AIcodeAcademy/full_stack_blueprint/.ai/builder/sql.plan.template.md

 <!--
 Think about the tables needed to implement the feature.
 List them in camel case, with a brief description.
-No need to generate the table at this point, just list them.
+No need to generate tasks for the tables at this point, just list them.
 -->

 @for(table of tables) {
 - `{{table.name}}`: {{table.description}}
 }

 ### Seeds